By Genomelink

 Stephanie Seymour

-Stephanie Michelle Seymour (born Jul 23, 1968) is an American model and actress known for her iconic work in the fashion industry.
-She was a prominent supermodel in the 1980s and 1990s, gracing the covers of Vogue and Sports Illustrated.
-Seymour also ventured into acting, appearing in films, television, and even video games.
+Stephanie Michelle Seymour (born July 23, 1968) is an American model and actress known for her iconic work in the fashion industry during the 1980s and 1990s.
+She graced the covers of top magazines like Vogue and Sports Illustrated Swimsuit Issue, as well as being a former Victoria's Secret Angel.
+Seymour also ventured into acting, appearing in film, television, and even a video game.
+With her timeless beauty and versatile talents, she has left a lasting impact on the world of fashion and entertainment.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.